akoenig/cinnamon/README.md

     | (__| | | | | | | | (_| | | | | | | (_) | | | |
      \___|_|_| |_|_| |_|\__,_|_| |_| |_|\___/|_| |_|

-A continuous integration server on top of [cicada](https://github.com/substack/cicada).
+A continuous integration server for Node.js applications, that sits on top of [cicada](https://github.com/substack/cicada).

 [image]

 ## Quickstart

+### 1 Installation

     $ [sudo] npm install -g cinnamon
     $ cinnamon server

+### 2 Configure your project

     $ cd /into/your/project
     $ $EDITOR package.json